ExtendJ/ExtendJ-Explorer/README.md

 1. Clone the project..
 2. Go to the directory where you cloned the project, with your terminal.
 3. Run the bash file gradlew,./gradlew on linux, with /.gradlew build -fatjar.
 This will create a .jar file which contains the debugger.
-4. Add created Jar to your projects Library path, include all files in the .jar.
+4. Add created Jar to your projects Library path.
+5  Include all files in the .jar to your compiler script.
 Do not forget the .fxml and .css files.
 For example if you are using an ant build script add something like this <zipfileset includes="\*\*/\*.\*" src="/[path to debugger .jar]"/> to the build scripts jar target.
-5. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: "new JastAddAd(rootNode);".
+6. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: "new JastAddAd(rootNode);".
 Where rootNode is the Object of your AST:s root.
-6. Now run your compiler on some source file!
+7. Now run your compiler on some source file!

 Lib dependencies for Linux
 ------------